ETH 738 Seminar Series in Clinical and Translational Research Ethics

 Instructors: Dr. Andrea D. Boan (Course Director) firstname.lastname@example.org

 Fellow in Clinical Research Ethics; Faculty, staff, and registered students of MUSC; instructor permission

-Course Description: The IP 738/ETH 738 seminar series is designed for students who are interested in clinical and translational research ethics (CTRE).
-It comprises hour-long meetings at noon each week with leaders from MUSC research administration and clinical/translational investigators, each of whom focuses on the relation of their offices and activities to CTRE.
+This seminar series expands the range of educational opportunities for students who are interested in clinical research ethics (CRE).
+It comprises hour-long meetings each week with leaders from MUSC research administration and clinical/translational investigators, each of whom focuses on the relation of their offices and activities to CRE.
 It is part of a fellowship program that leads to a Certificate in Clinical Research Ethics.
-The seminar series is available in classroom and, for students who are not on campus, online.
-Students who are on campus and are taking the course for academic credit are expected to attend the classroom seminar.
-Questions should be directed to Dr. Andrea Boan, course director.
+This course is available both in classroom and online.
+Students who are on campus and are taking the course for academic credit are expected to attend the classroom seminar; all others are encouraged to attend if on campus or participate online.

 Course Objectives: Each weekly seminar focuses on the relation of CRE relative to the particular office, position, or research domain of the speaker.

 1. To provide the students with a broad view and understanding of CRE from the broadest range of relevant perspectives, from both research-related administrators and deeply engaged clinical and translational investigators.

 2. To enable the participants to function with optimal efficiency and effectiveness during their own work in research by deepening their understanding of research ethics and responsibilities from a wide variety of viewpoints.

 3. To interact with faculty, staff, and students from other MUSC colleges to learn about each other and about the values and perspectives of their respective disciplines, preparing them for future collaboration.

 4. To sharpen the sense of teamwork by working in small groups with other Fellows to develop case studies in Clinical Research Ethics.

 Two major learning activities are: